What Home Care Agencies Pay Overtime To Caregivers?

 Who governs overtime pay in Pennsylvania?

 Overtime pay is governed by regulations under the Department of Labor at the federal level.
-The state of Pennsylvania also has guidance on this at the following link.
+The state of Pennsylvania also has guidance on this a t the following link.

 What happens if a home care agency does not pay overtime if I work over 40 hours a week?